Classical Language & Civilization

 The rationale for studying Greek is the same as that for studying Latin.
 Arguably, Greek is even richer in vocabulary and nuance than Latin.
 And, of course, the Greek authors were giants to the Romans before they were giants to us.
 Because our boys begin Greek when they are older (in Class III), they have had three years of Latin and are thus at home in a highly inflected language.
-They can progress quickly to the great authors of Greece: much of the second year of Greek is devoted to The Apology of Socrates and other Platonic writings, and third year students study The Iliad of Homer.
-Occasionally, trips are sponsored to Greece.
-One of the great annual schoolwide celebrations of declaimed Latin and Greek is Exelauno Day.
+They can progress quickly to the great authors of Greece: much of the second year of Greek is devoted to The Republic (Book I) and other Platonic writings, and third year students study The Iliad of Homer.
+Occasionally, trips are sponsored to Italy and Greece.
+One of the great annual school-wide celebrations of declaimed Latin and Greek is Exelauno Day.

 Classical Language & Civilization Courses